Now that you are in the United States as a J-1 exchange visitor, you must meet certain obligations in order to maintain your lawful status. You must:

 - Maintain a valid passport at all times as well as your DS-2019 form

 - Refrain from unauthorized employment.
-You must receive written permission from the International Center for incidental (one-time or short-term) employment at another institution.
+You must receive written permission from the Office of Global Services (OGS) for incidental (one-time or short-term) employment at another institution.
 Such employment must be related to the program activities listed on your DS-2019 form

 - Obtain and maintain health insurance that meets the minimum requirements as defined by the U.S. Department of State

-- Report a change of address in the U.S. within 10 days of your move to the International Center through the website under J-1 scholars
+- Report a change of address in the U.S. within 10 days of your move OGS through the ISSS Portal by submitting a "Contact Information Update" request.

 - As long as J-1 status is maintained, exchange visitors may remain in the U.S. until the end date on the DS-2019 plus 30 days (i.e. your grace period)